mattldawson/dts/docs/admin/deployment.md

 6. Click `Save` to restart the deployment with this new information.

 That's it!
 You've now updated the service with new features and bugfixes.

+## Maintaining the DTS Data Directory

+The DTS uses its data directory to manage its own state, as well as its interactions with other services.
+Currently, the data directory contains the following files:

+* `dts.gob` - a file containing information about pending and recently finished file transfers, along with any related database-specific state information
+* `kbase_user_orcids.csv` - a comma-separated variable file associating ORCID
+  identifiers with KBase users.
+This file is a temporary mechanism that allows the DTS to obtain the username of a KBase user given their ORCID.
+It is re-read at the top of the hour, making it easy to replace without restarting a deployment.